-- If all local remedies are exhausted without satisfactory resolution, a grievance may be submitted to DCA for final arbitration. - Special Condition requires all Neighborhood Revitalization and Multi-Activity grant recipients to submit a final draft version of their Policies and Procedures Statement to DCA for review and approval.
+- If all local remedies are exhausted without satisfactory arbitration. - the local government.

+• Special Condition requires all Neighborhood Revitalization and Multi-Activity grant recipients to submit a final draft version of their Policies and Procedures Statement to DCA for review and approval prior to official adoption by